 Clothespins are necessary for hanging clothes up to dry.
 They secure your garments to your clothesline or drying rack so they won’t blow away or fall to the ground.
+But when you buy any old product, you’re often left super disappointed.

 - Wind and rustproof